-If three or more complete semesters of school are missed subsequent to withdrawal, including the summer sessions, the student must apply for readmission through the Office of the Registrar, Administration Building.
+If three or more complete semesters of school are missed subsequent to withdrawal, including the summer sessions, the student must apply for readmission through the Office of the Registrar, www.reg.msu.edu.

 VOLUNTARY AT THE CLOSE OF A SEMESTER.
 There is no formal procedure for withdrawal at the end of a semester; however, a student living in University housing should notify the manager of the appropriate unit.